Philippine government response to the COVID-19 pandemic: Vaccination priority list violations

 Actor Mark Anthony Fernandez was given the AstraZeneca vaccine in Parañaque on March 22, 2021, despite allegedly not being on the priority list – which includes healthcare workers, followed by senior citizens, and followed by people with comorbidities.
-Parañaque City Mayor Edwin Olivarez defended the vaccination of Fernandez, stating that the city was done inoculating healthcare workers and that Fernandez has comorbidities, making him eligible to be included on the city's "quick substitution list" for vaccination.
+Parañaque Mayor Edwin Olivarez defended the vaccination of Fernandez, stating that the city was done inoculating healthcare workers and that Fernandez has comorbidities, making him eligible to be included on the city's "quick substitution list" for vaccination.
 The actor said that he received the vaccine but did not violate protocol, explaining that he was placed on the substitution list after several health workers failed to show up.
 President Duterte implied that Fernandez should be investigated when he ordered the DOH to look into the vaccination of an actor whom he did not identify.

 On March 24, Duterte named in his public address nine different mayors who jumped the vaccination priority line.